MIDFIELDR/midfieldr/docs/reference/completion_status.md

 # Determine completion status

-Determine the *completion status* for each student in a data frame and add columns that support the findings.
+Identifies students completing a program in a timely manner.
+Adds columns to the data frame that support the finding.

 ## Usage